Aylur/gnim/docs/jsx.md

 ## JSX expressions and `jsx` function

 A JSX expression transpiles to a `jsx` function call.
-A JSX expression's type however is **always** the base `GObject.Object` type while the `jsx` return type is the instance type of the class or the return type of the function you pass to it.
-If you need the actual type of an object either use the `jsx` function directly or type assert the JSX expression.
+A JSX expression's type however is **always** the base `GObject.Object` type, while the `jsx` return type is the instance type of the class or the return type of the function you pass to it.
+If you need the actual type of an object, either use the `jsx` function directly or type assert the JSX expression.

 ```tsx
 import { jsx } from "gnim"